Diophantine set: Matiyasevich's theorem

-Proof technique

 Yuri Matiyasevich utilized a method involving Fibonacci numbers, which grow exponentially, in order to show that solutions to Diophantine equations may grow exponentially.
 Earlier work by Julia Robinson, Martin Davis and Hilary Putnam – hence, MRDP – had shown that this suffices to show that every computably enumerable set is Diophantine.

 Application to Hilbert's tenth problem

 Hilbert's tenth problem asks for a general algorithm deciding the solvability of Diophantine equations.
 The conjunction of Matiyasevich's result with the fact that most recursively enumerable languages are not decidable implies that a solution to Hilbert's tenth problem is impossible.

 Refinements

-Later work has shown that the question of solvability of a Diophantine equation is undecidable even if the equation only has 9 natural number variables (Matiyasevich, 1977) or 11 integer variables (Zhi Wei Sun, 1992).
+Later work has shown that the question of solvability of a Diophantine equation is undecidable even if the equation only has 9 natural number variables (Matiyasevich, 1977) or 11 integer variables (Sun Zhiwei, 1992).

 Further applications

 Matiyasevich's theorem has since been used to prove that many problems from calculus and differential equations are unsolvable.

 One can also derive the following stronger form of Gödel's first incompleteness theorem from Matiyasevich's result: